FreddieDev/TweetMirror/README.md

 # TweetMirror
-Detects new tweets that contain a desired hashtag to forward them onto MS Teams automatically
+Detects new tweets that contain a desired hashtag to forward them onto MS Teams automatically.

+TweetMirror runs checks periodically in the background of your PC.
+You can force a check by double-clicking the tray icon.

 ## How to use